 Heritage listing: a positive for owners

-Have you noticed headings like these in the property section of your local newspaper lately: 'Full of character', 'Loads of charm', 'Remembering Yesteryear'?
+Have you noticed headings like these in the property advertisements lately?
+'Full of character', 'Loads of charm'.
 Chances are, these headlines are referring to an historic house, an elderly terrace or a charming cottage.
 They may even refer to a heritage-listed property.
-There is growing evidence to support the view that heritage listing has a positive impact on property values, and real estate advertisements are starting to reflect this.
+Heritage listing can have a positive impact on property values, and real estate advertisements are starting to reflect this.

-The main reason why people purchase heritage buildings is because they like them.
-And they like them for all sorts of reasons.
-It may be because of their character, or well established gardens.
-They may have wonderful settings or pose the challenge of renovation, which so many people relish.
+The main reason why people purchase heritage buildings is because they like the character and charm.
+They may have wonderful settings, well established garden or pose the challenge of a sensitive renovation, which so many people relish.

 Owning a heritage-listed property brings other advantages:

 - Heritage listing provides certainty for owners, neighbours and intending purchasers.
-This is important when people are looking for a particular environment within which to live and work.
-It explains why certain suburbs, towns, villages and rural properties are sought after.
+This is important when people are looking for a particular place to live and work, and helps explain why certain suburbs, towns, villages and rural properties are sought after.

 - Protection of an item also requires the local council to consider the effect of any proposed development in the area surrounding heritage items or conservation areas.
 This is positive as it ensures an appropriate context for heritage items.